-- Planning that is appropriate to the needs of all pupils and is amended to meet the ever changing needs of the class in response to ongoing assessment - High expectations of all pupils regardless of their ability - Clear explanations - Vigorous pace - Varied and flexible teaching styles, dependent on the task and the individual needs of the learner (Visual-Auditory-Kinaesthetic) - Teachers show secure subject knowledge across all areas - · An exciting, enthusiastic approach to learning which inspires, motivates and engages our children - Clear focus through explicit learning intentions and success criteria, which identify what learners' need to understand and be able to do in order to achieve - Good use of teaching assistants and resources to support the children's learning. - Positive behaviour management strategies that motivate and encourage pupils to respond appropriately and help create a climate for learning - Opportunities for self-evaluation and reflection throughout the session - A consistent approach in line with whole school policies and procedures - · Each and every child makes good progress in their learning, regardless of ability - A relaxed yet purposeful learning environment - Learning is linked to pupils' prior skills, knowledge and understanding - The effective use of a range of effective questioning e.g. open and closed questions. - Pupils encouraged to generate their own questions - Information presented in short chunks, enabling pupils to maintain their concentration - · Good interaction and communication between children as well as adults and children - Creative ideas are valued and actively encouraged - High quality marking and feedback in a variety of forms ensures all children know how to improve their work further - · Appropriate, well prepared resources that engage the children in their learning
+- A well designed and planned curriculum that is appropriate to the needs of all pupils and is amended to meet the ever changing needs of the pupils in response to ongoing assessment - Additional experiences such as visits and visitors that add breadth of experience - · Clear links made between subjects and that build upon prior learning - · High expectations of all pupils regardless of their ability - Clear explanations - Vigorous pace - Varied and flexible teaching styles, dependent on the task and the individual needs of the learner (Visual-Auditory-Kinaesthetic) - Teachers show secure subject knowledge across all areas - An exciting, enthusiastic approach to learning which inspires, motivates and engages our children - Clear focus through explicit learning intentions which identify what learners' need to understand and be able to do in order to achieve - Good use of teaching assistants and resources to support the children's learning. - Positive behaviour management strategies that motivate and encourage pupils to respond appropriately and help create a climate for learning - Opportunities for self-evaluation and reflection throughout the session - A consistent approach in line with whole school policies and procedures - Each and every child makes good progress in their learning, regardless of ability - A relaxed yet purposeful learning environment - Learning is linked to pupils' prior skills, knowledge and understanding - The effective use of a range of effective questioning e.g. open and closed questions. - Pupils encouraged to generate their own questions - Information presented in short chunks, enabling pupils to maintain their concentration - · Good interaction and communication between children as well as adults and children - Creative ideas are valued and actively encouraged - High quality marking and feedback in a variety of forms ensures all children know how to improve their work further - Appropriate, well prepared resources that engage the children in their learning